 Produced by the Modern Language Association (MLA), the electronic version of the bibliography dates back to the 1920s and contains millions of citations from journals and series, as well as book publishers.
-Coverage is international and includes titles and full-text links from JSTOR, Project MUSE, Wiley-Blackwell and Taylor & Francis.
+Coverage is international and includes titles and full-text links from online publishers including JSTOR, Project MUSE, Wiley-Blackwell and Taylor & Francis.

 Broad Subject Coverage for Comprehensive Research

 MLA International Bibliography covers literature, language and linguistics, folklore, film, literary theory and criticism, dramatic arts, as well as the historical aspects of printing and publishing.
 Listings on rhetoric and composition and the history, theory and practice of teaching language and literature are also included.

 In addition to the bibliography, the database includes the MLA Directory of Periodicals, the association's proprietary thesaurus used to assign descriptors to each record in the bibliography.
 It also provides a proprietary, searchable directory of noted authors' names with links to brief descriptive notes.